EdwardR2023/Robotics_Cruise_Control/README.md

 # Robotics_Cruise_Control
-Implementation of Cruise Control on a 2WD Robot with ultrasonic sensors.
+Implementation of Cruise Control on a 2WD robot with ultrasonic sensors using Ardunio.